Introduction about the work of the Council

 The Council works closely with Carmarthenshire County Council representing the interests of the community.

 During 2017/18 the Community Council has been working in partnership with Carmarthenshire County Council in order to improve public access to footpaths across Llanwinio.
-An update on progress will be provided later in the year.

 We would like to remind all landowners who have footpaths crossing their land that all public footpaths may be walked by any member of the public at any time and it is unlawful to deny access to, or to harass any person legitimately using any right of way.